-- The monthly component is calculate from February to December 31 of th year in which the expenditures ar renounced.53 The prescribed years rate of 1% is applied to the unspe amounts at the end of each mont (i.e. 1%/12 each month).54 The tot of the monthly calculations is the used to compute Part XII.6 tax. - An additional tax of 10% is imposed if the funds renounced have not been spent by the end of the year in which they were renounced.
+- The monthly component is calculat from February to December 31 of t year in which the expenditures are renounced.53 The prescribed yearly rate of 1% is applied to the unspen amounts at the end of each month (i.e. 1%/12 each month).54 The tota of the monthly calculations is then used to compute Part XII.6 tax. - An additional tax of 10% is imposed if the funds renounced have not been spent by the end of the year in which they were renounced.